Is a Seaman Entitled to Recover Damages from a Maritime Accident?

 Contact an experienced Jones Act Attorney as soon as possible after an injury or the loss of a loved one is injured.
 Remember that your employer’s interest is to protect their bottom line; not your health, wallet, or career.
-You will want an experienced attorney on your side.
+You will want a skilled attorney on your side.

 If you or a loved one was injured due to the reckless/negligent behavior of another seaman or maritime employer, you have enough to deal with.
 Let an experienced maritime injury attorney fight for justice on your behalf.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a maritime accident lawyer.
 Call the most experienced practicing maritime accident attorneys Bellingham has at Tario & Associates, P.S. today for a FREE consultation!
 We have been representing grieving family members in Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!